Minignan

 Minignan (also spelled Maninian) is a town in north-western Ivory Coast.
 It is a sub-prefecture of and the seat of Minignan Department.
-It is also a commune and the seat of Folon Region in Denguélé District.
+It is also a commune and the seat of the Folon Region in Denguélé District.

 History

 The French explorer René Caillié stopped at Minignan in 1827 on his journey from Boké, in present-day Guinea, to Timbuktu in Mali.
-He was travelling with a caravan transporting kola nuts to Djenné.
+He was travelling in a caravan transporting kola nuts to Djenné.
 He described the village in his book Travels through Central Africa to Timbuctoo.

 We halted towards two o'clock at Manegnan [Minignan], a village inhabited by Bambaras; it contains about eight or nine hundred inhabitants; the natives call this part of the country Foulou, and like the Wassoulos they speak the Mandingo language; I did not perceive that they had any particular dialect.
 They are idolaters, or rather, they are without any religion; their food and clothes are like those of the inhabitants of Wassoulo; and they are equally dirty.

 In 2014, the population of the sub-prefecture of Minignan was 14,521.